adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 ### Week 6 July 2- July 8)

 - Implement the suggestions given by the mentor.
-- Prepare a documentation outlining the project made so far.
-- Submit the report for evaluation and discuss any feedback received from the mentors.
+- Make a roadmap for implementing features to abstract the blockchain interactions for the end user feature.

 ### Week 7 (July 9 - July 15)

-- Abstract Blockchain Part from Election Administrator and Voter
 - Work on abstracting the blockchain part from the election administrator, making it easier for them to manage elections without worrying about the underlying blockchain technology.
-- Write unit tests.
+- Write unit tests to test all the implemented features.

 ### Week 8 (July 16 - July 22)

 - Similarly, abstract the blockchain part from the voter, ensuring a native, anonymous, and secure user experience.
-- Write unit tests.
+- Write unit tests to test all the implemented features.

 ### Week 9 (July 23 - July 29)